robertthegreat43/robertthegreat43.github.io/README.md

 The non-traditional model such as agile methodologies offer a more reliant model that is design for maintenance   and the like the model is built  it is used for more complicated software and is an iterative process, while the traditional model is not the nontraditional model offers, Flexibility, Customer Involvement, continuous delivery, collaboration, early and frequent testing.
 TGG solutions could use both models while the traditional model  is best suite for things like data base design, most likely the database will update its self and maintaining it will be not so complicated the traditional model fits best here.
 The agile method the more complicated of the two process would be used to design the simulator and web applications, while the traditional model meets the requirements for this the security is not high enough or complicated enough for the process’s, While the traditional model is  efficient
-It lacks the necessary collaborations to continuous to update and rebuild while the user is still using the application, here at TTG solutions we are giving solutions not becoming the problems.
+It lacks the necessary collaborations to continuous to update and rebuild while the user is still using the application, here at TTG solutions we are giving solutions not becoming the problems.</p>

-Security in STATIC ANALYSIS
+<p>Security in STATIC ANALYSIS

 Project outline	2